 Since decorating a door or desk can be kind of expensive, consider giving them their budget and the money to do it.
 For example, give everyone $20 to buy all their decor and materials.

 Valentine’s Day is the perfect day to show your employees and coworkers how much you appreciate them.
-Pick 1-2 ways to celebrate Valentine’s Day this year to make the workplace happier and shed the winter blues for a while.
+Pick 1-2 ways to celebrate Valentine’s Day at work this year to make the workplace happier and shed the winter blues for a while.
 How will you celebrate Valentine’s Day this year?